 Consider a practice run of the walk to school and drop off if possible, especially if travel arrangements are changing.
 Helping children visualise what’s going to happen can make anxieties seem more manageable.

 Encourage your child to notice that thoughts - often in the form of an inner voice in their mind - accompany any mood they’re experiencing.

 Situations don’t make people anxious or stressed: it’s the way we think about situations that creates the mood.
-If you can help your child to access the thoughts ‘fueling’ the mood, you can then support them to problem-solve when feeling low.
+If you can help your child to access the thoughts ‘fuelling’ the mood, you can then support them to problem-solve when feeling worried.

 6. Celebrate the milestone

 Creating rituals can help cue children for what’s ahead and form positive associations.
 Over time, these will become treasured moments.